The most beautiful monasteries of Mallorca

 The Santuario de Lluc

 Probably the most famous monastery on Mallorca is the Santuario de Lluc.
 There is hardly any tourist who does not visit it.
 Legend has it that an Arab boy named Lluc found a black statue of the Virgin Mary while herding sheep in the forest.
-She was taken to the nearest church, but kept turning up at the same place.
-Which is why a shrine was built there to honor her wish.
+Although the statue was taken to the nearest church, it kept turning up at the same place.
+This is why a shrine was built there to honor the wish of the Saint, to stay in the woods.

 Kloster auf Mallorca: Kloster Lluc

-Today, the complex is so large that the trip there is day-filling.
-Next to the monastery is a boarding school with a focus on musical education, where the oldest children’s choir in Spain is educated.
-Just behind, you can visit a botanical garden and in summer you can swim in a pool between the mountains.
+Today, the complex is so large that a trip there can fill an entire day.
+Next to the monastery is a boarding school with a focus on musical education, where the oldest children’s choir in Spain is trained.
+Just behind, you can visit a botanical garden, and in the summer, you can swim in a pool nestled between the mountains.

 Kloster Lluc

 But there are also endless possibilities for hikers.
-Short tours lead to the mountain behind the monastery, longer ones to a stone camel and a cave where dead people used to be buried.
+Short tours lead to the mountain behind the monastery, while longer ones take you to a stone camel and a cave where people used to be buried.

-Since one day is almost not sufficient to explore the monastery and the surrounding area, you have the possibility to stay overnight in the monastery or to camp on one of the campsites [> Camping on Mallorca].
+Since one day is almost not sufficient to explore the monastery and the surrounding area, you have the option to stay overnight in the monastery or to camp at one of the legal campsites of Mallorca.

 Main article: The monastery of Sant Salvador in Felanitx

 The monastery of Sant Salvador is located 509 meters above sea level on a mountain of the same name, just east of Felanitx.
 The first to settle here were some hermits in the 14th century.
-A legend tells that a shepherd (again) made a discovery.
-Water gushed out of the earth and a light was seen.
+Legend has it that a shepherd (again) made a discovery.
+Water gushed out of the earth, and a light was seen.
 As the boy approached, he discovered a statue of the Virgin Mary in the damp earth.
 A chapel was built at the site of the discovery, which can still be found today, but a little below the actual monastery.
-From there starts a path with 12 Stations of the Cross that lead to the entrance of the monastery.
+From there, a path with 12 Stations of the Cross leads to the entrance of the monastery.

 Klöster auf Mallorca: Kloster Sant Salvador Felanitx